mijinlyra/mijin/README.md

 🌱 Currently, I am on a journey of learning, focusing on data engineering, with the goal of becoming a data analyst in London.

-👀 I'm in awe of every kind of art and interested in diverse point of view communicating with people from other backgrounds.
+👀 I'm in awe of all forms of art and having deep fascination for embracing diverse point of view through meanigful interactions with individuals from various backgrounds.

 💌 You can reach me on Linkedin or email.